paulipa/sico-wiki/community-programs/loucr.md

 3. You are now able to fly the T2 fitted catalyst that reaches over 500 DPS

-## Life in LOUCR
+## Life in -BONK
-LOUCR characters are really good only for one thing, which is ganking.
-We will be mainly focusing on ganking entities that are using our services in high sec space without committing to the coalition.
-So this is mainly neutral miners in our moon belts.
+-BONK characters are really good only for one thing, which is going full murderhobo.
+We have several different ways to go about this be it solo small stuff or big freightor ganks.
+Your characters in -BONK will end up on numerous lists and become hated by most people around you HOW FUN!

-You will be able to pick up ships from the corporation HQ hangar in our HQ system (Audaerne) and gank any player who is not blue to you.
-The primary goal is to maintain order in our high sec operating systems.
+You will be able to pick up ships from the corporation  hangar in any number of our staging systems and gank any player who is not blue to us.
+The primary goal is to see exactly how much you can burn down around you and even make a profit off of :)